 Capital Area Food Bank

-Weekend Bags Each week, children who might not otherwise have enough to eat between Friday and Monday go home with nutritious, kid-friendly food that they’re able to prepare on their own.
-The program is for children ages 5&ndash18.
+Weekend Bags Each week, children who might not otherwise have enough to eat between Friday and Monday go home with nutritious, kid-friendly food that they are able to prepare on their own.
+The program is for children ages 5–18.

 Senior Brown Bag Staying healthy and strong in retirement can be a challenge for the thousands of seniors who are living on low fixed incomes and may struggle to afford the food they need alongside other expenses like medications and housing.
 Additionally, older adults experiencing limited mobility may find getting to a grocery store difficult.
 The food bank’s Senior Brown Bag program helps by providing monthly bags of healthy groceries to those over the age of 55.

-The Emergency Food Assistance Program (TEFAP) Weekly food items at no cost, to include a wide variety of shelf stable products, as well as fresh foods such as milk, eggs, produce and proteins.
-Variety frequency varies by property needs; some sites have weekly distribution, others biweekly and some monthly.
+The Emergency Food Assistance Program (TEFAP) Weekly food items are provided at no cost, to include a wide variety of shelf stable products, as well as fresh foods such as milk, eggs, produce and proteins.
+Delivery varies by property needs; some sites have weekly distribution, others biweekly and some monthly.

 DC Central Kitchen Community Meals Program

-Each week DC Central Kitchen provides free, nutritious meals to out of school time program participants at the Somerset sites.
+Each week DC Central Kitchen provides free, nutritious meals to out of school time program participants.

 The program provides onsite dinner to residents Monday–Thursday at no cost to seniors.
 A donation is requested but not required to receive a meal.